The Pros And Cons Of Being In A Long-Distance Relationship

 Medically Reviewed By: Audrey Kelly, LMFT

-Long-distance relationships can be difficult, but they can also be rewarding.
-Whether you met your partner online or you're weighing the pros and cons of staying together after an indefinite separation, there is much to consider.
+A long-distance relationship can be difficult, but it can also be rewarding.
+Whether you met your partner online or you’re weighing the pros and cons of staying together after an indefinite separation, there is much to consider.

-In this article, we'll examine the statistics of long-distance love and its advantages and disadvantages.
-We'll also share tried-and-true tips for keeping the flame burning across the miles, as well as a few helpful resources for long-distance duos determined to make their love last.
+In this article, we’ll examine the statistics of a long-distance relationship and its advantages and disadvantages.
+We’ll also share tried-and-true tips for keeping the flame burning across the miles, as well as a few helpful resources for long-distance duos determined to make their love last.

 According to the New York Post, approximately 60% of long-distance relationships work over the long term.
-In fact, more than half of individuals in long-distance partnerships believe absence really does make the heart grow fonder, according to a 2018 study.
-This means that you've got statistics on your side.
+In fact, more than half of individuals in a long-distance relationship believe absence really does make the heart grow fonder, according to a 2018 study.
+This means that you’ve got statistics on your side.

 Maintaining any relationship takes effort, dedication, and understanding.
 And while it may seem like the distance between you could amplify problems, some studies suggest that long-distance relationships are the strongest relationships of all.